CAE Reading and Use of English Practice Test 12

 Withdrawal (n) — if you withdraw from something, you stop taking it.
 Used mostly with harmful substances such as drugs, cigarettes and alcohol.
 My first week of withdrawal was especially difficult to go through – I couldn’t thinking about anything but smoking.

 Bliss (n) — a state or a feeling of absolute happiness.
-It was a bliss – a warm, dry Sunday at the end of November.
+It was bliss – a warm, dry Sunday at the end of November.

 Allure (n) — attraction or appeal.
 The allure and the glamour of a movie star lifestyle.